 Anyway, I think he is one of those that I don’t mind watching every single one of his work–although I would get frustrated sometimes at his roles or other roles in that particular drama.
 It just shows that he’s portraying that role the exact way it should be to get such a reaction.

 I’m also looking forward to his upcoming projects as well, especially Chinese Paladin III.
 But somehow, I wish he would come out with another album.
 He’s probably too busy with filming to take on singing?
 It would still be great to see another album in the future.
 Maybe a duet with Angela Chang?

 Regarding MV: I was going to choose Tian Xia Di Yi‘s opening theme version but ended up using this one since I just need to get this out of my system.
 People need to grow up already.
 That was for the context and controversial effect of the story weaved in the MV.
 I read an article that it was Wallace who chose Rosamund Kwan to be the female lead for the MV because they collaborated in the Hands in the Hair movie around that same time.
 But I could not be sure since I read the article years ago and could have missed something or remember it wrong.
 However, it could probably be for promo purposes of that movie also.
-(I never gotten the chance to watch the movie but heard it was built around the same concept with the MV.)
-Plus, it’s Wallace’s album after all, I think he deserves to have a saying as to who he wants to invite to star in.
+(I never got the chance to watch the movie but heard it was built around the same concept with the MV.)
+Plus, it’s Wallace’s album, after all, I think he deserves to have a saying as to who he wants to invite to star in.
 Work is work after all.
 Just because the media loves to blow everything up and create stories, do us fans have to believe?
 (He was rumored with quite a few co-stars.
-If he had so much time to spend with all of them like the media said, would he have time to film or rest?)
+If he had so much time to spend with all of them as the media said, would he have time to film or rest?)
 Think about it.
-(And even if he was with anyone of them before or will likely to be in the future, it’s his life after all.
+(And even if he was with any one of them before or will likely to be in the future, it’s his life after all.
 Would you want everyone to influence your decision as to whom you should be with?)